bouchard/totalrecall.drbouchard.ca/README.markdown

 * The awesome SM2 algorithm for keeping track of learning progress and spaced intervals to optimize your learning.
 * After initial page load, all data is loaded into the browser - no waiting for additional page loads or AJAX calls!
 * All progress data is stored locally.
-	* Uses localStorage in modern browsers, based on the simple jQuery plugin available here: <http://www.stoimen.com/blog/2010/02/25/jquery-localstorage-plugin/>
+	* Uses localStorage in modern browsers, based on the simple jQuery plugin available [here](http://www.stoimen.com/blog/2010/02/25/jquery-localstorage-plugin/).

 Browser support: Firefox 3.5+, Chrome 5+ (ish?), Safari 4+, and MSIE 8+ (needed for localStorage and JSON support).
 Tested briefly on the iPhone.